-Instead of responding by a defense move to O's attack $a \to (b \land c)$ made at position 7, the proponent continues by asserting the succedent $b \wedge c$ of that implication in the cut move at position 8.
+Instead of responding with a defense move to O's attack $a \to (b \land c)$ made at position 7, the proponent continues by asserting the consequent $b \land c$ of that implication in the cut move at position 8.
 It is questioned at position 9 (in the left dialogue).
-In accordance with the rule condition (R), the proponent can now answer this question move by asserting in the choice move at position 10 (in the left dialogue) the antecedent a of the implication whose succedent has been questioned.
+In accordance with the rule condition (R), the proponent can now answer this question move by asserting in the choice move at position 10 (in the left dialogue) the antecedent a of the implication whose consequent has been questioned.
 The implication $a \to (b \land c)$ asserted by O at position 7 was thus used as a rule.
 The opponent cannot question the formula a due to condition (D14'): O has already asserted a (in the attack move at position 3), and P has not attacked a (such an attack is not even possible, since a is atomic).
 In the right dialogue, O makes the corresponding cut move at position 9, which is attacked by P and defended by O with the assertion of b.
-Now P can respond to O's attack from position 7 by asserting b; as O has already asserted b without b having been attacked by P, the opponent cannot question b due to condition (D14'), and P also wins the right dialogue.
+Now P can respond to O's attack from position 7 by asserting b; as

-4.3 Completeness
+O has already asserted b without its having been attacked by P, the opponent cannot question b due to condition (D14'), and P also wins the right dialogue.

-Completeness for EI° -dialogues and intuitionistic propositional logic can be proved (see [19]) by showing that there is an EI° -winning strategy for a formula A if and only if there is an EI_c^p -winning strategy for A (see Theorem 4.4 below).
-Completeness (see Corollary 4.5 below) then follows from our completeness result for EI_c^p -dialogues (see Theorem 3.1).
+4.8 Completeness

-Definition 4.8 A sub-winning strategy is a subtree s of a winning strategy S, comprising as root node a node at an even position in S together with all its descendants given in S.
+Completeness for EI°-dialogues and intuitionistic propositional logic can be proved (see Piecha 2012) by showing that there is an EI°-winning strategy for a formula A if and only if there is an EIcp-winning strategy for A (see Theorem 4.6 below).
+Completeness (see Corollary 4.7 below) then follows from our completeness result for EIcp-dialogues (see Theorem 3.2).

-Lemma 4.1 (i) The weak cut elimination property holds for EI° -winning strategies.
-That is, every EI° -winning strategy containing cut moves made according to the argumentation form AF(Cut) can be transformed into an EI° -winning strategy of the form where the O-move at position m is either an attack or a defense (i.e., either Z = A or Z = D), and the move $\langle \delta(n+1) = OB, \eta(n+1) = [Cut] \rangle$ is the uppermost cut move made by O (i.e., there is no cut move at positions k < n - 1).
-The O-move at position n + 3 might not be possible due to (D14').
-In this case the left dialogue ends with the P-move at position n + 2.
+Definition 4.28 A sub-winning strategy is a subtree s of a winning strategy S, comprising as root node a node at an even position in S together with all its descendants given in S.

-(Note that the cut formula B is a subformula of $A \rightarrow B$, asserted by O at position m.)
+Lemma 4.3 (i) The weak cut elimination property holds for EI°-winning strategies.
+That is, every EI°-winning strategy containing cut moves made according to the argumentation form AF(Cut) can be transformed into an EI°-winning strategy of the form where the O-move at position m is either an attack or a defense (i. e., either Z = A or Z = D), and the move $\langle \delta(n+1) = \mathbf{O} B, \eta(n+1) = [Cut] \rangle$ is the uppermost cut move made by $\mathbf{O}$ (i. e., there is no cut move at positions k < n-1).
+The O-move at position n+3 might not be possible due to (D14').
+In this case the left dialogue ends with the P-move at position n+2.
+(Note that the cut formula B is a subformula of $A \to B$ , asserted by $\mathbf{O}$ at position m.)

-(ii) Furthermore, the sub-winning strategy s_2 is either of the same form as the above EI° -winning strategy, or it depends on a sequence of moves made according to $AF(O\wedge)$, $AF(O\vee)$, $AF(O\rightarrow)$ or $AF(O\neg)$.
+(ii) Furthermore, the sub-winning strategy $s_2$ is either of the same form as the above $EI^{\circ}$ -winning strategy, or it depends on a sequence of moves made according to $AF(\mathbf{O}\wedge)$ , $AF(\mathbf{O}\vee)$ , $AF(\mathbf{O}\rightarrow)$ or $AF(\mathbf{O}\neg)$ .

-Corollary 4.2 As a consequence of the weak cut elimination property, EI° -winning strategies have the subformula property.
-(This is in full analogy to the results in [25] for the sequent calculus.)
+Corollary 4.4 As a consequence of the weak cut elimination property, EI°-winning strategies have the subformula property.
+(This is in full analogy to the results in Schroeder-Heister 2011 for the sequent calculus.)